 What role does social media play in SEO?

-Over the past few years Google and the other major search engines have adjusted their algorithms to better reflect “signals” that play off social media on websites.
+Over the past few years Google and the other major search engines have adjusted their algorithms to better reflect “trust signals” that play off social media on websites.
 By being active on your social media accounts and linking them through to your website you can help boost your organic ranking.
-Keep in mind though different social media platforms will have a different effect on your ranks.
+Keep in mind though different social media platforms will have a different effect on your ranking.
 For example, Google favours the Google Plus social network because of the obvious affiliation.

 How much time should I spend on social networking?